Havelex/proto-portfolio/src/markdown/NisiVeritas.md

 days before the spawning of the **Gyatt**.
 However, the freedom the people once had is now gone.
 Surely, there are some who do not mind about this at all.
 The **alphas**, **betas**, **gammas** and probably even most of the **deltas** don't seem to care.
 Why would they?
-But the **omegas**, don't have it as easy as they do, not that they have any power to change anything and of course there have been attempts.
+But the **omegas**, don't have it as easy as the others do, not that they have any power to change anything and of course there have been attempts.
 All unsuccessful.

 The original **alphas** are to blame for why the **Skibidis** where able to gain total control so quickly and without much (significant) resistance.
 Legend has it, that the **Gyatt** gave group of